-A person conducting a business or undertaking (PCBU) carrying out any high risk work in connection with a construction project is required under the Work Health and Safety Regulation 2011 (WHS Regulation) to:
+A person conducting a business or undertaking (PCBU) carrying out high risk construction work is required under the Work Health and Safety Regulation 2011 (WHS Regulation) to:

 - ensure that a safe work method statement (SWMS) is prepared before the proposed work starts